Iced-code/Py_Collection/README.md

-# Py_Collection
+# Python Collection

-# A collection of Python projects.
+A collection of Python projects made by me.

+##